ANGELA WRIGHT - ARTIST

 My first "189 Miles" Wool Installation was made in April 2009 in an 18th century London church - All Hallows on the Wall.
 This new version (but made with the same hank) is in the 15th/19th/20th centuries Bradford Cathedral - at the centre of (what remains of) the wool industry.
 During its London installation I was often asked "where will the wool go next" I always replied that "I want to take it back to Bradford to the home of my wool sponsors".

 I visited the Cathedral and was immediately drawn to the Peace Chapel, it had a special feeling for me, a sense of an island - a safe place.
 I wanted to add to this Chapel a work that had calmness, stillness, serenity and beauty, combined with a sense of Bradford's history.
-The wool's softness, warmth and smell spans liftetimes from infancy to old age.
+The wool's softness, warmth and smell spans lifetimes from infancy to old age.
 In the Chapel is Charles Kempe's Crucifixion window - it became important that the centrally suspended wool hank would also reveal like a portal its central image of a crucified Christ.

 ..

-"189 MILES" WOOL INSTALLATION (ver 1) - WALLSPACE, ALL HALLOWS CHURCH, 83 LONDON WALL, EC2
+"189 MILES" WOOL INSTALLATION (ver 1) - "WALLSPACE", ALL HALLOWS CHURCH, 83 LONDON WALL, LONDON, EC2

 http://www.wallspace.org.uk/about.html